facebook/react-native-website/docs/native-modules-android.md

 ### Promises

-Native modules can also fulfill a promise, which can simplify your code, especially when using ES2016's `async/await` syntax.
+Native modules can also fulfill a promise, which can simplify your JavaScript, especially when using ES2016's `async/await` syntax.
 When the last parameter of a bridged native method is a `Promise`, its corresponding JS method will return a JS Promise object.

 Refactoring the above code to use a promise instead of callbacks looks like this: